kubernetes/community/keps/sig-api-machinery/0015-dry-run.md

 Some values of the object are typically generated before the object is persisted:
 - generateName can be used to assign a unique random name to the object,
-- creationTimeStamp records the time of creation,
+- creationTimestamp/deletionTimestamp records the time of creation/deletion,
 - UID uniquely identifies the object and is randomly generated (non-deterministic),
 - resourceVersion tracks the persisted version of the object.